Asperger’s Signs and Symptoms

 - People with Asperger’s are often highly talented in certain areas, especially those that require intense concentration or fixation.
 It’s been noted that the tech industry, and areas of the country where the tech industry is prevalent, show a high concentration of Asperger’s.
 People who have worked with Facebook CEO Mark Zuckerberg have observed that he displays a number of symptoms that could be signs of Asperger’s.

 - There tends to be a strong attachment to routine, and straying from that routine can lead to great discomfort.
 They often settle into rituals or require surroundings to be a certain way to avoid anxiety.
-Related to the first two areas, but not necessary for diagnosis, Asperger’s symptoms often display themselves in noticeable physical ways:

 - As children, they may appear to be clumsy, or not comfortable in their own bodies.
 There is often a delay in learning to play catch or ride a bike.